CuriousLocky/swpp202001-team10/doc/requirement and specification.md

 ### Optimizing Pass order

-Some Passes are doing "cleaning up" work and thus should be registered
+Some Passes are doing "cleaning up" work and thus should be registered at the end of `main.cpp`.

-### Bug fix: `GVN` not working
+## Wrap-up Period

 ### Existing LLVM optimization